Wemubis/docker-filigrane/README.md

 > IMPORTANT NOTES
 >
 >- `.secret.key` is required and must be mounted at `/app/.secret.key`
->- It is not part of the Docker image (see .dockerignore)
 >- If missing, the app will not start